Find information on many health topics, listed A to Z.

 Fertility issues may be due to a single cause with you or your partner or a combination of factors that may prevent a pregnancy from occurring or continuing.
 There are multiple safe, effective fertility therapies available.

 Lubrication can be an easy way to increase comfort during intercourse.
-However, many couples who are trying to conceive don’t realize that lubricants can adversely affect sperm.
+However, many couples trying to conceive don't realize that lubricants can adversely affect sperm.

 It seems like there is endless advice on what to do when you’re trying to get pregnant, but what advice is actually true?
 Here are answers to four common questions.